 Atzompa did, however, have its own rulers, which archaeologists believe to have been two or more noble families.

-The modern town of Atzompa is just a twenty-minute drive from central Oaxaca.
-But due to various factors, the site can be a bit tricky to reach, whether you’re coming by public transport or private car.
+The modern town of Atzompa is just a twenty-minute drive from central Oaxaca, and is now a popular destination during Dead of the Dead.
+But due to various factors, the ruins can be a bit tricky to reach, whether you’re coming by public transport or private car.

 At the time of my visit, a gate prohibited cars from proceeding further down the road leading to the site, leaving visitors with no choice but to walk thirty minutes.
 Be sure to check the full details on reaching Atzompa from central Oaxaca below.